miahj1/miahj1.github.io/_posts/2023-06-01-insurance-fraud-classification.md

   print(f"{col}: {cat_cols[col].unique()}")
 ```

 In this instance, `min_df` is a modified version of the insurance dataset: the modifications will be mentioned later.
 Table.
-1 gives an overview of each column’s unique options where each entry is separated by a space because of shear laziness on my part—certain columns are left out which will be explained later.
+1 gives an overview of each categorical column’s unique options where each entry is separated by a comma.

-Table 1: Features that have multiple unique entries for the `insurance_claims` dataset.
+<p align="center"><strong>Table 1:</strong> <i>Features that have multiple unique entries for the insurance claims dataset.</i></p>

 | Features    | Unique Entries |
 | -------- | ------- |